-CSE1520 3.0 Computer Use: Fundamentals CSE1530 3.0 Computer Use: Programming CSE1540 3.0 Computer Use for the Natural Sciences CSE1550 3.0 Computer Use: Web and Database Systems CSE1560 3.0 Introduction to Computing for Math and Statistics CSE1570 3.0 Introduction to Computing for Psychology
+CSE1520 3.0 Computer Use: Fundamentals

+CSE1530 3.0 Computer Use: Programming CSE1540 3.0 Computer Use for the Natural Sciences

+CSE1550 3.0 Computer Use: Web and Database Systems

+CSE1560 3.0 Introduction to Computing for Math and Statistics

+CSE1570 3.0 Introduction to Computing for Psychology

 CSE1520 3.0 is an introduction to computers including their architecture, system software, networking and other general topics as well as providing exposure to problem solving applications such as the spreadsheet.
 The course CSE1530 3.0 is an introduction to computer programming and may be taken as preparation for CSE1020 3.0 or for CSE2501 1.0, if the student lacks background in this area.
 CSE1550 3.0 offers a practical way of learning the basics of how information is specified, acquired, and managed using database technology.
+CSE1560 3.0 and CSE1570 3.0 are directed towards MATH/Stats and Psychology majors, respectively.

-Students taking the 1500 series courses are not eligible to take the 2000-level CSE courses for majors without successful completion of CSE1020 3.0 and CSE1030 3.0.
+Students taking the 1500 series courses are not enabled to take the 2000-level CSE courses for majors without successful completion of CSE1020 3.0 and CSE1030 3.0.